EMSwanson/kaggle-titanic/README.md

 # Quick attempts at the tutorial kaggle comp to teach others the simplest tools for basic ML.

+Items of note - used pipenv so look at the Pipfile for requirements and install pipenv to allow use of venvs, multiple analysis files of slightly increasing complexit.

 1. Basic decision tree.

 2. Random forest.